-- (a) Maintain the Residential Zone for residential activities by: - (i) Ensuring the number of non-residential activities are not dominant within a residential block; - (ii) Ensuring non-residential activities are in keeping with the scale and intensity of development anticipated by the Residential Zone and contribute to the amenity of the neighbourhood;
+- (a) Maintain the Residential Zone for residential activities by: - (i) Ensuring the number of non-residential activities are not dominant within a residential block: - (ii) Ensuring non-residential activities are in keeping with the scale and intensity of development anticipated by the Residential Zone and contribute to the amenity of the neighbourhood; - (iii) Enabling activities that provide for the health and well-being of the community and that service or support an identified local need; - (iv) Avoiding the establishment of new non-residential activities on rear sites, or sites located on cul-de-sacs, or that have access to strategic roads; and - (v) Ensuring that the design and scope of non-residential activities and associated buildings: - A. Maintain residential character including the scale and design of buildings and their location on the site, and on-site parking and vehicle manoeuvring areas; and - B. Mitigate adverse effects related to traffic generation, access, noise, vibration, outdoor storage of materials and light spill, to the extent that they minimise adverse effects on residential character and amenity and the surrounding transport network.

-- (iii) Enabling non-residential activities that provide for the health, safety and well-being of the community and that service or support an identified local need; - (iv) Avoiding the establishment of new non-residential activities on rear sites, or sites located on cul-de-sacs, or that have access to strategic roads national routes, regional arterial roads and arterial roads; and - (v) Ensuring that the design and scope of non-residential activities and associated buildings: - A. Maintain residential character including the scale and design of buildings and their location on the site, and on-site parking and vehicle manoeuvring areas; and - B. Mitigate adverse effects related to traffic generation, access, noise, vibration, outdoor storage of materials and light spill, to the extent that they minimise adverse effects on residential character and amenity and the surrounding transport network. - (b) Enabling Enable existing non-residential activities to continue and support their redevelopment and expansion provided they do not have a significant adverse effect on the character and amenity of the Residential Zone.
+(b) Enabling existing non-residential activities to continue and support their redevelopment and expansion provided they do not have a significant adverse effect on the character and amenity of the Residential Zone.